-She is a consultant for several veterinary clinics in the greater metropolitan area as well as receiving referrals from the ASPCA/MSPCA, Brockton, and many small independent shelter and sanctuaries for pets in the New England area.
+She is a consultant for several veterinary clinics in the greater Boston metropolitan area and many small independent shelter and sanctuaries for pets in New England.

 She writes articles for independent newsletters of several New England humane groups, shelters, and dog breed clubs.

 Marie worked for years as a practitioner at Windhover Veterinary Center, the first and foremost alternative and complementary veterinary care center for animals in the New England area.
 With the Windhover staff she developed and started the first rehabilitation center for dogs, coupling the alternative therapies of acupuncture, herbal medicine, and homeopathy with hydrotherapy, body work, and physical therapy.

 Her work with animals has been highlighted in Time magazine, The Boston Globe, The Boston Herald, and Prevention Magazine.
 The National Geographic made a video of her work with parrots, and she has been featured on stations ABC, NBC, CBS, and cable television.
 Boston Magazine chose her as Best In Boston for pet alternative therapy.